mpostol/OPC-UA-OOI/Networking/SemanticData/README_EthernetMapping.md

 > **Note 1**: In computer science, the real-time application describes hardware and software systems subject to a real-time constraint.
 Real-time programs must guarantee the expected time relationships between the selected events and outcomes of the data processing process.
 In other words, deploying the real-time application, time must be considered as an important factor affecting the application correctness.
 Conversely, increasing processing or communication speed is not always required for the real-time application correctness.
 A very good example is Voice over IP where very hard time constraints required to correctly replay the sound can be meat using nondeterministic communication over the Internet.
 Another example where we have time constraints but the overall speed of processing engine is usually irrelevant is any thermal process.

+#### Medium Access Control

+The MAC sublayer performs the functions necessary to provide frame-based, connectionless-modeﾠ(datagram style) data transfer between stations in support of the next higher sublayer.

+One of the functions provided by this sublayer is addressing.
+The IEEE 802 defines a concept of universal addressing that is based on the idea that all potential members of a network need to have a unique identifier.
+The advantage of a universal address is that a station with such a MAC address can be attached to any IEEE 802 network in the world with an assurance that the MAC address is unique.
+The term MAC address is used to refer to a 48-bit or 64-bit number that is used to identify the source and destination MAC entities.
+A universal address is a MAC address that is globally unique.
+If interoperability through bridges is required, then 48-bit MAC addressing is required.
+The selected address bit (called I/G bit) of the MAC address is used to identify the destination MAC address as an individual MAC address or a group MAC address.

+Unfortunately, the PubSub specification doesn't define mapping related to addressing and especially related to supporting point-to-multipoint architecture required to promote reusability of the same data published by one **PubSub Application** and consumed by many others.

-### Ethernet
+#### Ethernet

 Ethernet is defined in the [IEEE 802][802] as a communication protocol specified by [802.3-2018 - IEEE Standard for Ethernet][8023].
 The IEEE Std 802.3-2018 is composed of the documents defining a variety of protocols for Local and Metropolitan Area Networks (LANs and MANs), employing CSMA/CD as the shared media access method and the IEEE 802.3 (Ethernet) protocol and frame format for data communication.
 This international standard is intended to encompass a variety of media types and techniques for a variety of MAC data rates.

 The Carrier Sense Multiple Access with Collision Detection (CSMA/CD) MAC protocol specifies shared medium (half duplex) operation, as well as full duplex operation.
 Speed specific Media Independent Interfaces (MIIs) provide an architectural and optional implementation interface to selected Physical Layer entities (PHY).
 The Physical Layer encodes frames for transmission and decodes received frames with the modulation specified for the speed of operation, transmission medium and supported link length.

 A companion document IEEE Std 802.3.1 describes Ethernet management information base (MIB) modules for use with the Simple Network Management Protocol (SNMP).
 IEEE Std 802.3.1 is updated to add management capability for enhancements to IEEE Std 802.3.

 It must be assumed that the IEEE Std 802.3 will continue to evolve.
 A more detailed description of this protocols family is irrelevant for further discussion.
 To get more information visit the specification document [IEEE 802.3][8023].